killajoe/welcome-a_r/README.md

 (**click image to open yt video**)

-Used on my attempt to create a system rescue ISO made of ANtergos ISO Framework and Archiso:
+Used on my attempt to create a system rescue ISO made of [Antergos](https://en.wikipedia.org/wiki/Antergos) ISO Framework and Archiso:

 https://github.com/killajoe/antergos-rescue